HELIOS: Hierarchical Exploration for Language-Grounded Interaction in Open Scenes: Method

 \subsection{Hierarchical Task-driven Map}

 We construct a hierarchical map with three layers, where each layer corresponds to the three primary tasks that the robot needs to complete.
 First, to navigate around obstacles to a specified goal location, the robot requires an occupancy map to perform collision free path planning.
 Second, to efficiently search for objects, the robot can use semantic information in the environment to prioritize exploring unobserved regions which are similar to target locations.
 Finally, in order to effectively manipulate and perform robust detection of the objects of interest, we model the components of the scene where we expect to perform pick and place with a sparse 3D representation using 3D Gaussians assigned to instances of classes referenced in the instruction.
+Representing only the objects of interest using 3D Gaussians as opposed to the entire scene, as is done in prior works which use 3D Gaussians for robotics, significantly improves the efficiency of our scene representation as shown in \Cref{ssec: efficiency}.